datadryad/dryad-app/documentation/apis/jounals.md

 Processing the email
 ----------------------

-The email account automatically tags all new messages with `journal-submit`, and this tag is removed when the production journal module processes each message.
+The email is forwarded to the `journal-submit-app` account, which automatically tags all new messages with `journal-submit`, and this tag is removed when the production journal module processes each message.

 Development servers are normally configured to look for the tag `dev-journal-submit`.
 If you need to have a message processed by a